PolyCortex/AcquisitionEEG2020/software/gui/README.md

 ![Acquisition Software in action](https://raw.githubusercontent.com/wiki/PolyCortex/FixedChallenge-a19-h20/img/acquisition_software.jpg)

 This software is a new iteration of the software that was used for last year's Acquisition project.
+The major changes introduced by this new version are bug fixes, compatibility with our new acquisition board, changes to the UI, as well as some performance optimizations.

 ## Key features

+- Connect itself to our custom Acquisition board, OpenBCI Cyton board, Muse headband and to a synthetic data stream;
+- Multiple realtime signal processing visualizations such as time series, fourier transform, spectrogram, power band, etc;
+- Records data and save it to a csv file format;
+- Automatic Machine learning classification feature using a custom neural net;
+- Tools make your ERP experiences easier.
+- Dark mode! 🌙

 ## Getting started